C4ptainCrunch/thesis/source/index.rst

 every seed of the opponent, he may play this move but he may not capture the seeds as it would also prevent the opponent of playing.

-In the following example, the bottom player has to play the fifth pit because playing the first would leave the opponent without any move to play.
+In the following example, the south player has to play the fifth pit because playing the first would leave the opponent without any move to play.